-What is OZEMPIC® used for?
+What is Ozempic® used for?

-- OZEMPIC® contains the active substance semaglutide.
-It is used to lower blood sugar (glucose) in adults with type 2 diabetes. - OZEMPIC[®] is used on its own if your blood sugar level is not properly controlled by diet and exercise alone and you cannot use metformin. - OZEMPIC[®] is used in combination with one or more other medicines for diabetes when they are not enough to control your blood sugar levels.
-These other medicines may include: oral antidiabetics (such as metformin, sulfonylurea, or sodium glucose co-transporter 2 inhibitor medicines) or insulin. - It is important that you keep following any diet and lifestyle advice from your doctor, pharmacist or nurse while using OZEMPIC[®]. - OZEMPIC® is not a substitute for insulin.
-OZEMPIC® should not be used in patients with Type 1 diabetes mellitus (formerly known as insulin-dependent diabetes mellitus or IDDM), or for treatment of diabetic ketoacidosis.
+- Ozempic® contains the active substance semaglutide.
+It is used to lower blood sugar (glucose) in adults with type 2 diabetes. - Ozempic[®] is used on its own if your blood sugar level is not properly controlled by diet and exercise alone and you cannot use metformin. - Ozempic[®] is used in combination with one or more other medicines for diabetes when they are not enough to control your blood sugar levels.
+These other medicines may include: oral antidiabetics (such as metformin, sulfonylurea, or sodium glucose co-transporter 2 inhibitor medicines) or insulin. - It is important that you keep following any diet and lifestyle advice from your doctor, pharmacist or nurse while using Ozempic[®]. - Ozempic[®] is not a substitute for insulin.
+Ozempic[®] should not be used in patients with Type 1 diabetes mellitus (formerly known as insulin-dependent diabetes mellitus or IDDM), or for treatment of diabetic ketoacidosis.

-How does OZEMPIC® work?
+How does Ozempic® work?

-OZEMPIC® belongs to a class of medicines called GLP-1 receptor agonists (glucagon-like peptide-1 receptor agonists).
-OZEMPIC® helps your body make more insulin when your blood sugar is high.
+Ozempic[®] belongs to a class of medicines called GLP-1 receptor agonists (glucagon-like peptide-1 receptor agonists).
+Ozempic[®] helps your body make more insulin when your blood sugar is high.

-What are the ingredients in OZEMPIC®?
+What are the ingredients in Ozempic®?

 Medicinal ingredients: semaglutide.
-One mL solution for injection contains 1.34 mg semaglutide.
+One mL solution for injection contains 0.68 mg, 1.34 mg or 2.68 mg semaglutide.